Dale Cresap's blog

 Add new comment

-daily word - sheep
+daily word - fully redeemed?

 Dale Cresap's picture